renaodigital/404-error/CURRENTLY.md

 - 👋 Currently doing some copy for W3D & OnFlowBR communities on Brazil.
-- 👀 Always interested in learn about new technologies envolving Web2, Web3 and game-dev.
+- 👀 Always interested in learn about new technologies envolving Web2, Web3 and Game-Dev.
 - 🌱 I’m currently learning/studying about Flow blockchain.

 If you need me, send me a direct on social networks.